‘HE WAS A WISE MAN WHO INVENTED BEER’ – PLATO

 The Old Crown

 The jewel in Digbeth’s crown, or even a whole crown unto itself, The Old Crown is one of Birmingham’s longest standing pubs and a beacon to all beer garden connoisseurs across the city.
-Emerging from its recent transformation, The Old Crown beer garden is certainly one of the coolest hangouts in the city – with regular DJ’s and live music, secluded booth seating for just you and your posse, and a pretty canopy adorned with fairy lights.
+Emerging from its recent transformation, The Old Crown beer garden is certainly one of the coolest hangouts in the city – with regular DJ’s, secluded booth seating for just you and your posse, and a pretty canopy adorned with fairy lights.
 Your move Birmingham!

 IB deal: 15% off food.